 Medicare is a federal government program that provides health insurance coverage to people receiving disability benefits, age 65+, or who have been diagnosed with End Stage Renal Disease (ERSD) or Lou Gehrig's Disease (ALS).

 It depends on what kind of a plan you're enrolling in.
-Enrollment in Original Medicare is managed through Social Security.
+Enrollment in Original Medicare, or traditional Medicare, is managed through Social Security.
 If you're enrolling in any of the other Medicare plans, you'll need to work directly with insurers offering Medicare Advantage, Medicare Supplement, or Prescription Drug Plans.